-National Healthcare Agreement: PI 12-Waiting times for GPs, 2013 QS
+National Healthcare Agreement: PI 14-People deferring access to selected healthcare due to financial barriers, 2013 QS

-Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
-Excluded material owned by third parties may include for example, design and layout images obtained under licence from third parties and signatures.
-We have parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
+© Australian Institute of Health and Welfare 2024

+This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.